David-Vandensteen/neocore/README.md

 ```cmd
 install.bat
 ```
-This script download sdk, emulator (Raine), CD structure template ...all you need for make a Necore project
+This script download sdk, emulator (Raine), CD structure template ... everything you need to do a Neo Geo project

 #